pushparaj-obl/SocialPluginsiOS/README.md

 * `OBLGooglePlusLogin`
   - Refer to **[OBLGooglePlusLogin.h](https://github.com/ObjectLounge/SocialPluginsiOS/blob/beta/Library/Google+Library/OBLGooglePlusLogin.h)**
   - This class provides functionalities such as login, logout and disconnect for google+ users.
-  - Before calling the methods like [ login ], set clientID which can be obtained from Google APIs Console by creating an APIs Console project, enabling the Google+ API and then by creating a client ID.Also set scopes and actions, shouldFetchGoogleUserEmail, shouldFetchGoogleUserID, shouldFetchGooglePlusUser (optional) as required.
+  - Before calling methods like [ login ], set clientID which can be obtained from Google APIs Console by creating an APIs Console project, enabling the Google+ API and then by creating a client ID.Also set scopes and actions, shouldFetchGoogleUserEmail, shouldFetchGoogleUserID, shouldFetchGooglePlusUser (optional) as required.
   - There are delegates such as finishedWithLogin,didDisconnectWithError to be implemented which gives notification about successful completion of process or error if any.
   - Call the URL handler [ handleURL:sourceApplication:annotation:] from app delegate's URL handler  [ application:openURL:sourceApplication:annotation:].
 This handler will properly handle the URL that your application receives at the end of the authentication process.